MuxaJlbl4/Awesome-PlayStation-Vita/README.md

 ![PSV](https://repository-images.githubusercontent.com/274888596/a4f7b300-b8a6-11ea-8b5c-ba73381e8d49)
 # Awesome PlayStation Vita
-List of awesome stuff for Playstation Vita.
+List of awesome stuff for PlayStation Vita.
 Contains all most important, actual and cool things in my humble opinion.

 ## 🧭 Table of Contents